gladstone28/rose-qr-code/README.md

 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/gladstone28)
 - Twitter - [@yourusername](https://www.twitter.com/gladdyus)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

-## Acknowledgments
+## Acknowledgment

-I acknowledge that after looking at the submission from https://github.com/Getro31/Qr_code I got insights as to how to tackle this exeercise.
+I acknowledge that after looking at the submission from https://github.com/Getro31/Qr_code I got insights as to how to tackle this exercise.